peterDijk/reservations-server/README.md

 ## Endpoints:

-`POST /setup`
-- only continues when User count = 0
-- sets up first `superadmin` user with chosen password and email

 `POST /users (authorized)` - register new user

 `POST /reset`  - sends email to user's emailaddress with token to reset